-A couple of years ago I found out about this up and coming new app store called Aptoide TV.
-Since then it’s become one of the most popular alternatives to the Google Play Store.
+A couple of years ago, I found out about this free alternative app store called Aptoide TV.
+Since then, it’s become one of the most popular alternatives to the Google Play Store and Amazon App Store.

-But here’s what I really like about Aptoide: they have an entire version of their app store that’s specifically for Android TV and TV boxes!
+But here’s what I really like about Aptoide: they have a full version of their app store specifically for Android TV and Android TV boxes!

-Most apps are going to “work” on your Android TV, but they might not look that good.
-Apps designed to look good on your phone or tablet won’t necessarily look that good on your television.
-The aspect ratio is all wrong, so you end up getting these black bars on the sides.
+Most apps will “work” on your Android TV, but they might not look that good.
+Apps designed to look good on your phone or tablet won’t necessarily look good on your television.
+The aspect ratio is all wrong, so you get ugly black bars on the side.

 Aptoide TV store only carries apps that are designed for your television!

-That means that every app is guaranteed to look great on your big screen TV, no matter whether it’s 4K or 720p.
+That means that every app is guaranteed to look great on your big screen TV, whether it’s 4K or 720p.

 Best of all, you can run Aptoide and the Google Play Store simultaneously.

-This article is going to go into a little overview of what Aptoide is, tell you about the differences between Aptoide and Aptoide TV, and then walk you through a couple of ways that you can install it on your Android TV or TV box.
+This article will cover an overview of the Aptoide app store and tell you about Aptoide and Aptoide TV differences.
+Then, I’ll walk you through a couple of ways that you can install it on your Android TV or TV box.

 Ready?
 Let’s get started.

 What is Aptoide?

-Aptoide is one of the most popular 3rd party app stores in the world.
-They passed 3 billion downloads back in 2016 and have a user-base of over 200 million people!
+Aptoide is a popular free alternative app store with over 3 billion downloads and have a user base of over 200 million people!

 It used to be that the only way you could download apps for your Android device was to go through the Google Play Store.
 When Android TV first came out, I was really frustrated at how few apps there were.

-The first time I tried to download apps to my NVIDIA Shield TV, I could only find a half-dozen or so that I was interested in.
+The first time I tried to download Android TV apps to my NVIDIA Shield TV, I could only find a half-dozen that I was interested in.